 The Netherlands and the United Kingdom have concluded a double taxation convention and protocol for the avoidance of double taxation.
 The agreement was signed on September 26 2008 and was entered into force on 25 December 2010.
 The convention has been effective in the United Kingdom from April 1 2011 for corporate tax and from April 6 2011 for income tax and capital gains tax.

-for investors who have operational businesses in both of the countries and to prevent fiscal evasion on income taxes and capital gains.
+The Convention was concluded between the two countries with the purpose of avoiding double taxation for investors who have operational businesses in both of the countries and to prevent fiscal evasion on income taxes and capital gains.
 UK investors who want to open a Dutch company can benefit from knowing how the treaty works.
 Our accounting firm in the Netherlands can help you with relevant information about this Convention.